MarketDataApp/documentation/sheets-add-on/dates.md

   - `[number] [minutes|hours] after [open|close]` These after keyword lets you select a relative time after market open or close.
 For example `1 hour after open` would select the time 10:30 AM ET if you are trading a stock on a U.S. exchange.

-  - `[minutes|hours] ago` The ago keyword lets you select a relative time before the current time.
-For example, if right now is 11:00 AM, then using `1 hour ago` would select the time 10:00 AM.

-  - `[minutes|hours] ago` The ago keyword lets you select a relative time before the current time.
+  - `[number] [minutes|hours] ago` The minutes ago or hours ago keywphreases allow you select a relative time before the current time.
 For example, if right now is 11:00 AM, then using `1 hour ago` would select the time 10:00 AM.

 - **Weekly Parameters** Weekly keyphrases let you select a day of the week in the current, previous, or following week.